ChargePi/ChargePi-go/ReadMe.md

 - standalone
 - Docker by building the image and running the container
-- Docker-compose to be deployed with SteVe Central System and Watchtower (**recommended for testing only**)
+- Docker-compose to be deployed with SteVe Central System and Watchtower (**recommended for dev/testing only**)
 - Docker-compose by running the client

 ### Charging station specifications